rakeshsit/DataStructure_C/README.md

 # DataStructure_C
-This repository contains the baisc implementation of data structures in C
+This repository contains the baisc implementation of data structures and algorithms.